 The report comes just weeks after police in Finland raided a real-estate agency at the centre of a suspected €10 million money-laundering operation, controlled by a Russian businessperson who reportedly purchased Maltese citizenship.

 Laure Brillaud, Anti-Money Laundering Policy Officer at Transparency International EU and a co-author of the report said: “Poorly managed schemes allow corrupt individuals to work and travel unhindered throughout the EU and undermine our collective security.
 It is for this reason that EU-wide action is urgently required.
 Brussels needs to define standards for these programmes and ensure that they are adhered to in all Member States offering citizenship and residence permits for investment.”

 Although Golden Visa schemes continue to be shrouded in secrecy, available data shows that at least six thousand passports and nearly 100,000 residency permits have been sold in the EU in the last decade.
-Spain, Hungary, Latvia, Portugal and the United Kingdom have granted the highest numbers of these – over 10,000 each.
+Spain, Hungary, Latvia, Portugal and the United Kingdom (UK) have granted the highest numbers of these – over 10,000 each.

 Golden Visa schemes in all member states have generated around €25 billion in foreign direct investment in the past decade.
 Cyprus has raised €4.8 billion since 2013, while Malta has brought in about €718 million since opening a scheme in 2014.
 Cyprus, Portugal, Spain and the UK appear to earn between half a billion and close to a billion Euros per year.